Yumi2121/Marketplace-Project--GarageSale_Web_Application/README.md

 ## Target audience

-The target audience for this application are those who want to sell their unwanted items, and those who want to buy second-hand items with reasonable prices, especially the people who support sustainable lifestyles.
+The target audience for this application are those who want to sell their unwanted items, and those who want to buy second-hand items with reasonable prices, especially for those people who support sustainable lifestyles.